je-santos/MPLBM-UT/README.rst

       cd 1-phase_LBM
       make

 -------------------------------------------------------------------------------------

+*2. I am getting a segmentation error.
+What to do?*

-Segmentation error: Image dimensions are not correct, try switching the dimensions.
+| A- Image dimensions are not correct, try switching the dimensions.

 -------------------------------------------------------------------------------------

-Image is loaded properly but it doesn't look right: This is likely because Palabos engine switches the X and Z coordinates.
+*3. My image is loaded properly but it doesn't look right.
+What happened?*

+| A- This is likely because Palabos engine switches the X and Z coordinates.
 The inbuilt option to switch X and Z coordinates is available as

 .. code-block:: bash